"Love & Samsara"

 "Landscape in the Mist"

-Leung Tai-Kwai is a seaman.
+Leung Tai-kwai is a seaman.
 15 years ago, he left Shau Ke Wan, a place where he lived and worked.
 In a foggy March morning, he returns.
 Amongst the fog, the past parades itself before his eyes.
 This is a performance of actors, shadow puppets and rod puppets.

 Adapted from Shu Hong-sing’s short novel, “The Fog”.